cesargb/laravel-logs-rotate/README.md

     | Archive Dir
     |--------------------------------------------------------------------------
     |
-    | This value determine the folder where save the files after rotated.
+    | This value determines the folder where the files are saved.
-    | Leave null to archive in the same folder of yours logs.
+    | Leave null to archive in the same folder of your logs.
     |
     */
     'archive_dir'   => null,